PhilJay/MPAndroidChart/.github/ISSUE_TEMPLATE/Bug_report.md

  - Libaray Version (e.g. 3.0.3)

 **Additional context**

 Add any other context about the problem here.
+If you have source code demonstrating this bug, create a [Gist](https://help.github.com/articles/creating-gists/) and link to it.